 Regarding the feared toilet clog, remember that the only things that should be flushed down your toilet are toilet paper and human waste!
-Your toilet can end up clogged by the use of too much toilet paper and from unacceptable things that find their way into the toilet and get flushed, such as sanitary napkins, baby wipes, cleaning wipes, cotton balls and paper towels, to name a few.
-If you’re having overnight guests, chances are somebody won’t follow the “toilet paper only rule” so you may think about a bathroom sign with reminders of what not to flush.
+Your toilet can end up clogged by the use of too much toilet paper and from inappropriate items that find their way into the toilet and get flushed, like sanitary napkins, baby wipes, cleaning wipes, cotton balls and paper towels, to name a few.
+If you’re having overnight guests, chances are somebody won’t follow the “toilet paper only rule” so you may consider a bathroom sign with reminders of what not to flush.

 Is it time to give your drains some seriously overdue attention?
-You probably use a basic drain cleaning product for when the bathtub is backing up or the kitchen sink will not drain but this short term solution often will not solve the problem.
-Scheduled drain cleaning or an emergency drain cleaning when you first recognize the back-up, can prevent your drains from getting clogged and causing murky water and a odor that you would have to address with those guests.
+You may have a basic drain cleaning product for when the bathtub is backing up or the kitchen sink won’t drain but this short term solution often won’t rectify the situation.
+Scheduled drain cleaning or an emergency drain cleaning when you first recognize the back-up, can keep your drains from getting clogged and causing murky water and a odor that you would have to explain to those guests.

 It’s essential to understand that your garbage disposal can only handle so much, and in many cases, it can’t handle many different types of foods and liquids.
 Consider what you’re putting in your garbage disposal and don’t use it as a trash can after the big holiday meal is ended.
-Food items that should not be sent through the garbage disposal include celery, potatoes, carrots, onions, lettuce, grease, oil, fat, bones, egg shells, pastas, rice and coffee.
-These types of items are difficult for the disposal blades to grind up and create blockages in your drains.
+Food items that should not be sent through the garbage disposal include celery, potatoes, carrots, onions, lettuce, grease, oil, fat, bones, egg shells, pasta, rice, and coffee.
+These types of items are hard for the disposal blades to grind up and cause blockages in your drains.
 Always run cold water when you use your garbage disposal and include a small amount of dish soap when cleaning it.

-If you’ve put off your water heater maintenance, don’t be surprised if your house guests don’t get to enjoy the hottest of showers during their stay.
-Don’t forget that newer water heaters are more energy efficient, so if yours is above 10-15 years old, it may be time to start looking into a new one to be assured you don’t have that sudden burst of cold water for multiple days.
-And if you’ve got a house full of guests, wait at least 15 minutes between showers to grant time for hot water to replenish.
+If you’ve put off your water heater maintenance, don’t be surprised if your house guests don’t get to enjoy the hottest of showers during their visit.
+Don’t forget that newer water heaters are more energy efficient, so if yours is above 10-15 years old, it may be time to consider looking into a new one to be assured you don’t have that sudden burst of cold water for multiple days.
+And if you’ve got a house full of guests, wait at least 15 minutes between showers to grant time for hot water to refresh.